XML RSS

 Growing tomato plants:

-Planting out
+Planting tomatoes out

 growing tomato plants - tomatoes on the vine

-Try to plant out when the weather is mild but the soil is damp.
+Try to plant tomatoes out when the weather is mild but the soil is damp.
 If this just ain't going to happen, then water the hole you dig before you put the plant into it.

 Dig a hole which is more than big enough to take the spread out root of your young tomato plant.
 Tip the plant pot upside down while spreading your fingers around the top of the pot and the plant stem so that the plant can't fall out without you catching it.
 Give the pot a couple of sharp taps on the bottom with a spade or other hard metal tool and it should then release the plant.
 If it doesn't, try squeezing the plant pot gently - this only works with plastic ones of course!

-Spread the roots out in the hole so that they are well in contact with as much soil as possible.
 Put a cane or other support into the ground without damaging the roots.
 Water the plant with lots of water.
-Now fill the soil back in, firm it down with your feet carefully and tie the plant to the support, preferably with bio-degradable twine.
-Water again the next day.
-After that the plant should be establishing itself and the roots will begin to find the moisture and nutrients in the soil.
+Now fill the soil back in, firm it down with your feet carefully (but not too hard) and tie the plant to the support, preferably with bio-degradable twine.

 The growing season - various tasks

 Tomatoes are hungry plants and do best if they are given regular feeds of high potash fertiliser.
 You can use a proprietary brand of tomato food to make life easier.
-There good organic ones on the market though they can be hard to find in garden shops.
-You can make your own or use Blood Fish and Bone or Seaweed feeds.
-Aim to feed your crop about once a week throughout the growing season and you should get a good crop.
-If you are using a liquid feed, water the plants low down so that they don't get too wet.
-Tomatoes don't much like wet leaves.
+There are good organic tomato fertilisers on the market though they can be hard to find in garden shops.
+You can make your own, or use Blood Fish and Bone or Seaweed feeds.

-Growing tomato plants: Managing your tomato plants
+Managing your tomato plants

-Tomatoes need regular tying to keep them upright as they grow and you also need to pinch out side shoots on most varieties. this can be surpringly time consuming, especially when you miss some and they develop and start producing side shoots of their own!
 Look for what looks like a baby tomato plant growing right between the leaf and the stem.
 Be careful that it's not a developing flower stalk - leave it for a few days to be sure if you are new to this.
 Nip it out with your fingers or use a small sharp knife.
 This helps the plant to concentrate on producing flowers rather than more straggly growth.

-As the plant matures you may need to beef up its support as tomatoes can be quite heavy and you don't want the fruit to be dragging on the ground.
 When the plant has 5 trusses (flower stalks) you need to nip off the growing tip so that more don't develop.
 This is to prevent you from having loads of immature fruit and flowers - and no mature ones.
 You may be able to grow more trusses if you have a longer growing season than we have here in Britain.

-Growing tomato plants Tomato growing tips
+Growing tomato plants

-There's plenty more to learn about growing tomatoes the organic way.
-You can grow them in pots and planters, in greenhouses, on the patio, in your sunroom or conservatory.
-One useful tip is to grow them in re-cycled plastic bags against a wall.
+One useful tip is to grow them in re-cycled plastic bags, preferably heavy duty ones, against a wall.
 If the weather gets too horrible, you can just move them to somewhere more sheltered for a day or two, especially while they are still fairly small.
+(Support the roots carefully when moving - and don't do it too much!)

 Use a double layer of plastic bags and a good quality growing medium.
 Tie them to supports and water and feed them well.
 I think this works a little better than grow bags because the soil isn't quite so compacted.
 You shouldn't let the soil be too loosely arranged in the bag, though.
 Roots need a certain amount of resistance to grow into - mainly because they need good soil contact to get at those all-important nutrients.
 Don't move them often though because you disturb the roots each time.